Subject: Chain Care, Wear and Skipping

 Date: January 10, 2002, revised November 23, 2004

-Chain wear and care evokes never ending discussions, especially for new bicyclists who are not happy with this dirtiest of bicycle parts.
+Chain wear and care evoke never-ending discussions, especially for new bicyclists who are not happy with this dirtiest of bicycle parts.
 This leads to the first problem, of whether there is a best (and cleanest) way to care for a chain.
-Among several ways to take care of a chains, some traditional methods are the most damaging while others work to prolong useful life.
+Among several ways to take care of a chain, some traditional methods are the most damaging while others work to prolong useful life.

 The black stuff is oil colored by steel wear particles, nearly all of which come from pin and sleeve wear, the wear that causes pitch elongation.
 The rate of wear is dependent primarily on how clean the chain is internally rather than visible external cleanliness that gets the most attention.

 Only when a dirty chain is oiled, or has excessive oil on it, can this grit move inside to cause damage.
 Commercial abrasive grinding paste is made of oil and silicon dioxide (sand) and silicon carbide (sand).
 You couldn't do it better if you tried to destroy a chain, than to oil it when dirty.

 This means the chain should be cleaned of grit before oiling, and because this is practically impossible without submerging the chain in solvent (kerosene, commercial solvent, or paint thinner), it must be taken off the bicycle.
 Devices with rotating brushes that can be clamped on the chain while on the bicycle, do a fair job but are messy and do not prevent fine grit from becoming suspended in the solvent.
 External brushing or wiping moves grit out of sight, but mainly into the openings in the chain where subsequent oiling will carry it inside.